 B4.
-If the oat is drawn by a truck or tractor, the cab must be at least 80% decorated.
+If the float is drawn by a truck or tractor, the cab must be at least 80% decorated.

 B6.
-Each entry must provide its own insurance coverage and agrees, by participating in the Parade, to hold both The Mississauga News Erin Mills Aut Centre adn all its af liates free of liability for any accident or injury caused by or involving a unit and its vehicles, animals, or people.
+Each entry must provide its own insurance coverage and agrees, by participating in the Parade, to hold both The Mississauga News,

 Construction of the Float

 C5.
-In the event of emergency, the driver and all people on the oat must be able to get off the oat immediately.
+In the event of emergency, the driver and all people on the float must be able to get off the float immediately.

 During the Parade